evilwindowdog/itunesfs/README.rst

 Remember to escape with "" special characters like "$" in the password field.
-Also the path can be either the path for one package or the path for a folder containing one ore more packages.
+Also the path can be either the path for one package or the path for a folder containing one or more packages.

 To verify the package: